Nullreff/redpile-old/docs/configuration.md

 These nodes continue outwards on all three axes both positively and negatively.
 Each node has a 'type' assigned to it that determines what data it stores and how it interacts with other nodes.
 Depending on it's type, nodes will have fields that can store data.
 For instance, `TORCH` has the fields `power` which stores an integer and `direction` which stores a direction.

-You can modify and access nodes using the `NODE` command.

 Types
 -----